You do not need to be nominated to enter the awards. You can enter the awards directly here.

-When you nominate someone for an award they receive an email to notify them of the nomination.
+When you nominate someone for an award they receive an email notifying them about the nomination.
 You can choose whether you wish them to know of your nomination or if you wish to remain anonymous.
 The email will contain details about what they have been nominated for and the submission process, encouraging them to enter the awards.

 You are welcome to make more than one nomination or nominate multiple people.
 Making more than one nomination does not increase the chances of becoming a finalist.
 Finalist selection is based on the submission.

 You can start your submission here.
-It would assist if you could please create your account online and select the categories you will submit for.
-If you have any questions about criteria and eligibility please call or email [email protected] or 02 9922 3300 from the Women in Finance team.
+Please create your account online and select the categories you will submit for.
+If you have any questions about criteria and eligibility please call 02 9922 3300 or email [email protected].

 You are welcome to make as many submissions as you are eligible for.
 You can check category eligibility on the Women in Finance website.

-You can log in any time to amend or add to your submission until Friday, 21 July.
-If you have any problems here, please call the Women in Finance team to see if we can assist once the submission period has finished.
+You can log in any time to amend or add to your submission until the submission close date.
+If you have any problems here, please call the Women in Finance team to see if we can assist you beyond the closing date.

-Answer the questions.
-Provide accurate and concise information.
+Answer the questions and provide accurate and concise information.
 Make use of the available word count to draw upon examples to support your claims.
-Remember that judges often have a lot of submissions to consider so make it entertaining and informative.
+Remember that judges often have a lot of submissions to consider, so make it entertaining and informative.
 Supporting documents are also looked upon favourably to strengthen your submission provided they are relevant to your submission.
 Judges do not want to spend a lot of time reviewing information that is not relevant to the questions or submission.
 Don’t be shy and contact your colleagues and clients for testimonials and references.

 Finalists may have their headshot displayed alongside their name on screen when they are announced at the event.
 We may also use headshots to announce finalists on our social media campaign.

 This is impossible to answer.
 Follow the tips above to increase your chances.
-Some categories have very many entries and it’s a very difficult process determining finalists.
-We do limit the number of finalists so if you don’t make it, don’t be put off as you may have only just missed out.
+Some categories have many entries and it’s a very difficult process determining finalists.
+We do limit the number of finalists, so if you don’t make it, don’t be discouraged as you may have only just missed out.
 Remember that you do have to be “in it to win it”!

 Getting the recognition that you deserve by winning an award or becoming a finalist can be a real boost to your business.
 Our events also provide a great opportunity to network with like-minded companies and individuals.
 You are provided with a finalist seal and certificate that you can display on your website or in your office.
 You are also provided with a press release to help you spread the word to your network.